RyanMetin/slush-angular2/README.md

 ## Usage

-Run the generator and name your project when prompted (default = 'Angular2 Demo'):
+Run the generator and answer its questions:

 ```bash
 slush angular2